GiorgioZacharo/LoopAnalysisML/README.md

     Makefile_orig is simply a copy of the original Makefile, wich has been slightly modified to use the Makefile_region. (to include the Makefile_Region)

-    profile

-        The profile rule compiles all the needed objects and generates the instrumented version of the binary.
-Using the the bench.profdata file generated, the respective *.ir files are produced with the initial profiling annotation.

-        e.g.

-        make -f Makefile_orig profile

     region